 In Blogging 101 and 201, lots of you were customizing your blogs and playing with widgets.
-This post is a great tutorial on how to create a totally unique, branded look for your widgets, all with free and easy online tools.
+This post is a great tutorial on how to create a totally unique, branded look for your widgets, all with easy online tools.

 In the first post of this series, “Widgets 101,” we introduced some popular widgets, including the Text and Image Widgets, and also mentioned quick ways to transform an image by changing its shape or adding a frame.
 Since this month is all about photography and phoneography, let’s focus on Image Widgets and explore how to customize them.

 If you’re short on time and want to skip ahead:

 First, let’s make sure we’ve got the basics down.
 To activate an Image Widget in your sidebar, go to Appearance » Widgets in your dashboard and locate the widget that says “Image” under Available Widgets.
 Then, drag it to the right, where you’d like it to appear.

 Be sure to fill in the required fields for this widget — the “Image URL” is important, as WordPress.com needs to know where your image is saved so it can display your image.
 In other words, you need to grab the image’s URL, which you can do by going into your Media Library (Media » Library), clicking the “Edit” link under the image, and copying the link under “File URL.”